 Another tool for the SoundCode Broadcast is also very useful, developed by Neyrinck Audio.
 It allows you to prepare encoding Dolby E or Dolby Digital for DP600 as files.
 We inform our metadata for both 5.1 and LtRt programs and can export all audio and Dolby metadata form.
 Wav file compatible with the DP600.
 SoundCode the player allows us to import our Dolby E file from the DP600 and integrate it into pro tools.

-Another very interesting feature of SoundCode for Broadcast, is the ability to export and import them into pro tools for RF64 files.
+Another very interesting feature of SoundCode for Broadcast, is the ability to export and import into pro tools for RF64 files.
 We can export multichannel interleaved files 6 tracks for now well over 2 GB for programs long size.

 Dolby has developed the soft version of LM100, Dolby media meter.
 This measurement software is available as a standalone Mac / PC or to pro tools RTAS / AudioSuite or Minnetonka AudioTools AWE.
 This plug-in allows us to measure the loudness with Dialogue Intelligence technology that automatically detects passages with dialogue.
 The measurement can be done on audio formats Dolby Digital, Dolby Digital Plus, Dolby True HD, Dolby E and PCM.